 Finance is central to many of the critical activities that make up our free market economy.
-In the Department of Finance and Business Law at the University of Wisconsin – Whitewater, our graduates demonstrate an advanced understanding of corporate finance, investments, and money and capital markets.
+In the Department of Finance and Business Law at the University of Wisconsin – Whitewater, our graduates demonstrate an advanced understanding of corporate finance, investments, personal financial planning, and money and capital markets.
 A Finance degree prepares graduates to pursue their professional interests in numerous areas such as:

 Corporate Finance: managing the budget analysis; cash flow and capital funding needs of a single business entity; management consulting; international finance and trade.

 Banking and Credit Markets: commercial bank and credit union management; commercial lending; personal lending and credit services; commercial and residential mortgage lending; leasing companies.

 Financial Planning: personal cash flow management and budgeting; behavioral finance; household debt management; tax planning; client building growth and development; retirement planning; college savings; investments; wealth and asset management; employee benefits; and estate planning